Frequently Asked Questions

 Q: “So is this because I fly too much, stress too much, sit too much, work out too much, ___________too much?

-Most people think the problem simply is they have ‘bad posture’ when in reality this tension has been building for years pulling your body out of alignment, resulting in limited ROM (Range of Motion) and pain due to nerves trapped within that tension.
-It feels like it’s just your shoulders and neck when actually there’s a lot more involved.
+We may think the problem simply is they we have ‘bad posture’, when really, this tension has been building for years – pulling your body out of alignment – resulting in limited ROM (Range of Motion) and pain.
+It feels like it’s just our shoulders and neck - when actually - there’s a lot more involved.

-Fascial Release returns locked up fascia to its healthy, flexible collagenous state via hyper-precise focus, pressure, angle, and time window.
+Myofascial Release Therapy returns tightened fascia back to its healthy, flexible, and collagenous state, via hyper-precise acupressure and a time window.

 Q: Does Insurance Cover Fascial Release?